 We stayed at the Casa Rosa, a lovely boutique hotel right across from Puebla Cathedral.
 We had a balcony overlooking the beautiful cathedral, which dates back to 1585, and the vibrant town square (Zocolo).
 As Casa Rosa is small, they give breakfast vouchers for a nearby hotel with a beautiful dining room that’s adorned with large chandeliers and white table clothes.
 The stay was absolutely perfect for our 12 year wedding anniversary.

-Our room at the Casa Rosa was phenomenal value at just $80 USD a night, booked through booking.com (search via the banner on this site).
+Our room at the Casa Rosa was phenomenal value at just $80 USD a night, booked through booking.com, which typically finds the best hotel deals.
 Puebla reminded us a little of Saint Augustine, Florida, the oldest town in the United States.
 A key difference is that the equivalent room would have cost us around $250-$300 USD a night in Saint Augustine.
 Interior rooms at the Casa Rosa start at around $49 per night on booking.com and $58 per night on Expedia.

 We highly recommend staying near the main square of Puebla.
 You can also consider booking private apartments with consistently good reviews on Airbnb.
 If you’ve never used the service, you can sign up here and receive $40 credit off your first stay over $75!